Tenerife: Transport and communications

-Los Rodeos Airport, the smaller of the two, is located near the metropolitan area Santa Cruz-La Laguna (423,000 inhabitants).
-It serves inter-insular flights as well as national and European flights, and for the last two years, a weekly service to Venezuela.
-Reina Sofía Airport (south) is the busiest Airport in Tenerife, ranking 7th in Spain.
+Tenerife North Airport, the smaller of the two, is located near the metropolitan area Santa Cruz-La Laguna (423,000 inhabitants).
+It serves inter-insular flights as well as national and European flights.
+Tenerife South Airport (south) is the busiest Airport in Tenerife, ranking 7th in Spain.
 It typically serves the mass of regular and vacation charter flights constantly arriving from most of Europe.
-Los Rodeos Airport was also the site of the Tenerife Airport Disaster, which killed 583 people and is the deadliest aviation accident in history.

 The other way to arrive on Tenerife is by ferry, either to Santa Cruz de Tenerife or Los Cristianos, near Playa de Las Américas.

 A network consisting of two fast, toll-free motorways (TF1 and TF5) encircles nearly the entire island, linking all the main towns and resorts with the metropolitan area.
 The exception is in the West, from Adeje to Icod de los Vinos, which is traversed by a smaller winding mountain road.
 However, plans are in progress to complete the motorway, which caused a heavy debate between the environmentalists and the local businessmen.

 Away from the major motorways, there is a network of secondary and communal roads, varying from wide to steep, winding narrow roads, mainly unlit and often with drops on either side of the main carriageway surface.

 Public transport on the island is provided by an extensive network of buses and run by TITSA, who operate a fleet of modern, air-conditioned buses.
 TITSA buses cover most of the island and they are fairly frequent.
 For more than one journey, customers can purchase a TenMas contactless smart card for €2, which can be topped up with up to €100 travel credit.
 Using the TenMas card provides a discount over cash fares, and, for Tenerife residents, a card allowing unlimited travel for a monthly fee is also available.
 The card can be purchased and topped up at bus stations and many newsagents.
 It is also valid on the tram in the capital, Santa Cruz (See Below).

 A hire car is sometimes a good option for discovering the remote wilderness regions, although TITSA operate reliable bus services in the remotest spots, such as the Teno Massif via Masca (355), and up the Anaga mountains (247).
 TITSA operate two daily services up Mount Teide – from Puerto de la Cruz (348) and from Los Christianos/Las Americas (342) up to the Teide Parador, Teleferico cable car, Montana Blanca and El Portillo.
 Car rental companies that have offices in the airports are: Autoreisen, Avis, Cicar, Europcar, Goldcar (only south airport), Hertz, Sixt and TopCar.

 The metropolitan Area formed by Santa Cruz and La Laguna is served by the Tranvía de Tenerife (Tenerife Tram) which opened in early 2007, after 3 years of intensive works.
 The fairly lengthy line from Santa Cruz up the hill to La Laguna serves almost 20 stops.
 A second line within La Laguna was added in 2009.